 Landis is an arboretum and public garden incorporating hundreds of acres in Schoharie and Montgomery Counties of New York State.
 We're close to Albany, Schenectady, and the rest of the Capital Region of New York State.
 Arboretum founder Fred Lape began the work of developing the Arboretum in the 1950's on Oak Nose Farm, his family homestead.
 With the support of a bequest from friend and colleague George Landis, Fred aimed to grow every species of woody plant from temperate regions around the world that would survive in the hills of Schoharie County.

 Forty acres of the Arboretum are developed with plantings of trees, shrubs, and herbaceous perennials from around the world.
 The remainder of the property consists of natural areas, woodlands, wetlands, more than 14 miles of trails, and open fields.
-Among the Arboretum's horticultural features are a labeled collection of nearly all the trees, shrubs and vines native to New York State, as well as collections of notable trees, flowering ornamental trees and shrubs, tough trees for tough sites, conifers, and oaks.
+Among the Arboretum's horticultural features are a labeled collection of nearly all the woody trees, shrubs and vines native to Upstate New York, as well as collections of notable trees, flowering ornamental trees and shrubs, tough trees for tough sites, conifers, and oaks.
 Two old growth forests and additional natural areas representing various stages of succession await visitors.
 The Van Loveland Perennial Garden at the old farmhouse is a seasonal favorite.
 Interpretive signage aids visitors in their enjoyment and understanding of the collections and ecosystems of the Arboretum.

 Landis is now home to some interesting statuary.
 Some, like the dinosaur lurking near the pond behind the Barn, are permanent residents, while others, on loan from the artists, are available for sale.